include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 In the provided case nothing within the bounds of `begin_keep` and `end_keep` will be discarded.

+## IWYU pragma: always_keep ##

+This pragma applies to the current header file.
+It forces IWYU to keep inclusions of this header in other files, even if it is deemed unnecessary.

+    foo.h:
+      // IWYU pragma: always_keep

+    main.cc:
+      #include "foo.h"

+In this case, nothing from `foo.h` is used.
+So `foo.h` would normally be discarded, but the pragma instructs IWYU to leave it.
+This is useful for headers that provide additional type traits that aren't possible for IWYU to track (e.g. hash functions for a type, to be used by STL containers).

 ## IWYU pragma: export ##

 This pragma applies to a single `#include` directive or forward declaration.
 It says that the current file is to be considered the provider of any symbol from the included file or declaration.